TianNaYa/Linker-Beta/readme.md

 # <span style="color: red;">Warning: This tool will expire on <span style="color: yellow;">2024-08-24</span> and will no longer be usable.</span>

+# Please do not use it in an offensive or defensive environment.
+The author will not be held responsible for any losses that occur.

+# The author does not bear any legal responsibility for the consequences of this tool

 # Linker and Generate Tools Usage Guide

 ## Linker Tool (`linker.exe`)